john-tjcg/Project/Project/Portfolio_construction/Dash/README.md

 Remark
 ----------------------

-Dash platform won't work since the date file has not been uploaded on github.
+- Dash platform won't work since the date file has not been uploaded on github.
 The data file named 'data.h5' can be find on the Dropbox at C:\Users\Username\Dropbox (TCG)\TCG\3.
 Research\John\Project\Portfolio_construction\Dash
+- Template files can be find on this folder.
+These files are the accepted format of excel files to define some features of the portfolio (like entry dates, closing dates, weights by date ...).

 Portfolio construction
 ----------------------